f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Currently the role numbers (9000, 9001, 9003, 9100) are fixed and hard-coded.
 The current implementation relies on AD “unix attributes” being installed into the directory.
 AD groups are not currently queried.
 The role IDs are fixed.
 As noted above, the IDs are configurable in F5OS-A 1.4.0, but this is still based on numeric GIDs not group names.

 Roles are mutually exclusive.
-While it is theoretically possible to assign a user to multiple role groups, It is up to the underlying Confd to resolve how the roles present to it are assigned, and it doesn’t always choose the most logical answer.
+While it is theoretically possible to assign a user to multiple role groups, it is up to the underlying Confd to resolve how the roles present to it are assigned, and it doesn’t always choose the most logical answer.
 For that reason, you should consider them mutually exclusive and put the user in the role with the least access necessary to do their work.
 More details, on configuration of F5OS-A 1.4.0 can be found below.

 `LDAP/AD configuration overview <https://techdocs.f5.com/en-us/f5os-a-1-8-0/f5-rseries-systems-administration-configuration/title-auth-access.html#ldap-config-overview>`_